reichlab/decisions/project-posters/hub-dashboard/hub-dashboard.md

 ### What do we already know?

+#### Website

- - website: this is a small site that will be generated several times per week, so build speed is not essential
+ - this is a small site that will be generated several times per week, so build speed is not essential
- - website: there are over 400 static site generators, and they all interpret markdown a little differently
+ - there are over 400 static site generators, and they all interpret markdown a little differently
- - website: quarto has the closest markdown syntax to GitHub
+ - quarto has the closest markdown syntax to GitHub
- - website: readthedocs is mostly plug-and-play (no deployment workflow), but the structure is not simple.
+ - readthedocs is mostly plug-and-play (no deployment workflow), but the structure is not simple.
- - website: all static site generator templates are complex in some way
+ - all static site generator templates are complex in some way
- - webiste: docker can provide an abstraction for any static site generator we want
+ - docker can provide an abstraction for any static site generator we want
- - website: quarto documents can be easily themed
+ - quarto documents can be easily themed

+#### Evaluations

- - evaluations: R markdown documents to precompute scores and tables generate very large HTML files that take a long time to load.
+ - R markdown documents to precompute scores and tables generate very large HTML files that take a long time to load.
- - evaluations: If we use a static website, we are unable to use a service like shiny or streamlit
+ - If we use a static website, we are unable to use a service like shiny or streamlit

+#### Orchestration

- - orchestration: GitHub provides unlimited free workflow runs for all public repositories
+ - GitHub provides unlimited free workflow runs for all public repositories
+ - GitHub allows for [re-usable workflows](https://docs.github.com/en/actions/sharing-automations/reusing-workflows) that work on a job-level.
+ - GitHub can produce artifacts from workflow runs that can be passed between jobs.
+ - Distributed workflows have been established to work as long as administrators understand GitHub workflows
- - orchestration: (example) the hubverse distributed workflows sporadically require updates from the hub administrators
+   - (example) the hubverse distributed workflows sporadically require updates from the hub administrators
    - this requires extra communication directly with administrators
+ - an app-based workflow can be an alternative for admins who are uncomfortable with github workflows
- - orchestration: (example) the r-universe is an opt-in process that requires little to no effort from package maintainers
+   - (example) the r-universe is an opt-in process that requires little to no effort from package maintainers
+   - this requires extra maintenance of JavaScript code
- - orchestration: a GitHub app can be written with probot and hosted on glitch.io for free (up to 1000 hours per month)
+ - a GitHub app can be written with probot and hosted on glitch.io for free (up to 1000 hours per month)

 ### What do we need to answer?

+#### Orchestration

-For orchestration, what are the trade-offs in terms of features vs engineering complexity and maintainability for solutions based on GitHub workflows distributed to hub administrators and a GitHub app that controls centralized GitHub workflows?
-What value do we place on these trade offs?
+ - What are the trade-offs in terms of features vs engineering complexity and maintainability for solutions based on:
+   - GitHub workflows distributed to hub administrators and
+   - a GitHub app that controls centralized GitHub workflows?
+ - What value do we place on these trade offs?

 TODO: evaluations-related.